DIY Cricut Stars & Stripes Feather Earrings

 - A vinyl cutting machine.
 I have the Cricut Maker, which you can get at Amazon here or at Cricut.com.
 You can also use the Cricut Explore Air 2 or even the new Cricut Joy!

 - Blue and White Star Faux Leather.
-I bought this patriotic stars faux leather from this shop on Etsy here.
+I used the sheet in this assortment pack of red, white and blue faux leather from Amazon here.
+This patriotic faux leather assortment also has blue and white stars faux leather.
 You can also make this look with glitter blue and white stars faux leather, also from Etsy here.

 - Cricut Strong Grip (Purple) Cutting Mat.
 You can buy these on Amazon here, or at Michael's here.
 They are also available at Hobby Lobby, Joann's, and Walmart.